State of Sociotype 2025

 New Focus - Dichotomy as a More Important Element of the System

 Until more fundamental patterns emerge, dichotomies serve as a clear, unambiguous, and most convenient component of this (meta-) system, from which we can derive everything else, including functions, types, small groups — in the most straightforward way.
-Which also aligns closely with modern scientific frameworks.
-And with more fundamental ideas, such as potential difference and homeostasis.
+Which also aligns closely with modern scientific frameworks, and with more fundamental ideas, such as potential difference and homeostasis.

 The Current State